fdosani/better-interviews/docs/interviewing_options.md

 - Depending on the complexity of the assignment it may require time for someone to grade and properly evaluate.
 Depending on the volume of candidates this can be a huge problem.
+- Depending the questions being asked there is no feedback loop in realtime where the candidate can get help if they are unclear about something.
+- Being timed could be stressful for some people.

 ## Bring your own personal code or project